 Many people spend more on their rail pass than they have to.
 Consider the following tips before you make your purchase:

 Stretch a flexipass by paying out of pocket for shorter trips.
 If you plan to ride the train on, say, eight different days, but two of those days are very short trips, you may save money by getting a six-day pass and buying point-to-point tickets at the station on your short-haul days.
 Use your flexipass only for those travel days that involve long hauls or several trips.
 To determine whether a trip is a good use of a travel day, divide the cost of your pass by the number of travel days (or look at what it costs to add a day onto the pass’s base price).
 If the pass you’re considering costs about $60 per travel day, it makes no sense to use one of your days for a trip that would otherwise cost $10.

 With careful juggling, a shorter pass can cover a longer trip.
-For example, if you're on a one-month trip, you don't necessarily need a one-month pass.
-You may be able to get by with a 21-day continuous pass by starting and/or ending your trip in a city where you'd like to stay for several days or in a country not covered by your pass.
-On, say, a one-month London–Vienna trip, you could spend a few days in London, pay to take the Eurostar train to Paris, sightsee in Paris for several days, then validate your pass when you leave Paris.
+For example, if you’re on a one-month trip, you don’t necessarily need a one-month pass.
+You may be able to get by with a 21-day continuous pass by starting and/or ending your trip in a city where you’d like to stay for several days or in a country not covered by your pass.
+On, say, a one-month London–Vienna trip, you could spend a few days in London, take the Eurostar train to Paris (which isn’t covered by rail passes), sightsee in Paris for several days, then validate your pass when you leave Paris.
 Plan for your pass to expire in Vienna, where you can easily spend a few days without the use of a rail pass.

 It can make sense to buy a longer pass for a shorter trip.
 One long, expensive train ride at the end of a 25-day trip can justify jumping from a 21-consecutive-day rail pass to a one-month pass.